bibanon/bibanon/Three-Angled-Blue.md

 [[http://i.imgur.com/hndkuyb.jpg|height=300px|width=500px]]

 **Three Angled Blue** is 4chan's most influential, most beloved artist.
 He's got a distinctive style: expressive faces, many details, a shading style.
-Occasionally a new drawing in his style will pop up, but the source will be untracable.
-You'll never know for sure it's him, but if you look carefully enough and have enough knowledge of the drawfriend cabal and their various styles, you could hazard a guess.

 Despite what you may believe, once upon a time, there was an age when rage comics were good.
 They were detailed prints that distilled powerful action scenes and striking faces twisted in anger, reminiscent of Jojo's Bizarre Adventure.